Yvonne Ridley: Conversion to Islam

 She said in her book, In the Hands of the Taliban, that, while she was in captivity, she was treated with respect by the men of the Taliban and was, subsequently, amazed by their courtesy.
 All men that she came in contact with lowered their gazes (to her), which left her bewildered.
 She had initially thought they had already decided to have her executed and therefore could not look her in the eyes.
 Only later did she discover they were showing her a sign of respect.
 While in captivity she gave an undertaking to read the Qur'an and study Islam if they let her go.
 Fulfilling the promise and setting out on what she described as "an academic exercise" she said she was shocked to discover "the Quran makes it clear that women are equal in spirituality, worth, and education.
 What everyone forgets is that Islam is perfect; people are not."

-She converted to Islam in the middle of 2003, claiming that her new faith has helped put behind her broken marriages and embrace "the biggest and the best family in the world."
+She converted to Islam in the middle of 2003, claiming that her new faith helped put behind her broken marriages and embrace "the biggest and the best family in the world."

 Subsequent career

 After her conversion, she delivered lectures on issues relating to Iraq, Israel, Afghanistan, Chechnya, Kashmir, Uzbekistan, women in Islam, the War on Terror, and journalism at universities across the US, Australia, South Africa and the Middle East.
 She has authored and contributed towards a number of books called In The Hands of the Taliban and Ticket to Paradise.
 A later book entitled Torture: Does It Work was published by Military Press Studies in 2016.
 In 2019 she authored the book The Rise of the Prophet Muhammad: Don't Shoot the Messenger published by academic house Cambridge Scholars Publishing.

-Ridley was a patron of the UK-based pressure groups Cageprisoners until December 2014, the European President of the International Muslim Women's Union, and the Vice President of the European Muslim League based in Milan and Geneva.
+Ridley was a patron of the UK-based pressure groups Cageprisoners until December 2014, the European President of the International Muslim Women's Union, and the Secretary General of the European Muslim League based in Milan and Geneva.
 She is a member of the Stop the War Coalition, for which she has spoken at its rallies, and was a member of the Respect Party, for which she stood in parliamentary elections before resigning both leadership and from the party in early 2014.